teocci/RealtimeBoard/README.md

 1. Right-click the Source Packages node in the Projects window and choose New > Other.
 2. Select WebSocket Endpoint in the Web category.
 Click Next.
-3. Type MyWhiteboard as the Class Name.
+3. Type BoardServer as the Class Name.
 4. Select net.teocci.websocket in the Package dropdown list.
 5. Type /actions as the WebSocket URI.
 Click Finish.
 6. WebSocket Endpoint in the New File wizard